 Set your goals to be within your limits.
 Outdoor expert and author Karen Berger once wrote, “Hiking is physically challenging.
 And age sooner or later slows everyone down.”
-She adds, “Like any other hikers, seniors need to set mileage goals that are consistent with their stamina, personality, and fitness.”
+But, she adds, “Like any other hikers, seniors need to set mileage goals that are consistent with their stamina, personality, and fitness.”

 There is no sense in taking risks by setting unrealistic goals when snowshoeing.
 Set a realistic pace and distance.
 For example, you could snowshoe about a mile in 40 minutes on a snow-packed trail since an average hiking speed on flatland is about one mile in 30 minutes.